API Reference¶

 Example

-, key codes are resolved to their verbose names.
-Unknown codes are resolved to'?'
+If verbose is True, key codes are resolved to their verbose names.
+Unknown codes are resolved to '?'.
+For example:

 Example

-values.
-Only specified values will be overwritten.- Parameters
+Update AbsInfo values.
+Only specified values will be overwritten.

 Example